 Editor’s Note: Adds additional comment from Osborne

 Nikola Corp.
-(NASDAQ: NKLA) Executive Chairman Trevor Milton is out at the electric truck startup he founded following a brutal report 10 days ago by a short seller of Nikola stock that accused him of lying about the company’s technology accomplishments.
+(NASDAQ: NKLA) Executive Chairman Trevor Milton is out at the electric truck startup he founded following a brutal report 10 days ago by a short seller of Nikola stock that accused him of lying about the company’s technological accomplishments.

 Milton approached Nikola’s board of directors and asked to step aside, the statement said.
 He was immediately replaced as chairman by board member Steve Girsky, a former vice chairman of General Motors Co.
 (NYSE: GM) whose VectoIQ Acquisition Corp. led the reverse merger that made Nikola a public company in June.